thesrikarpaida/thesrikarpaida.github.io/README.md

 * The template for this website `Parchment` was forked from the user [pro-panda](https://github.com/pro-panda/parchment/).

 ## About this
 This is just like a display of me and my work.
-I might even write some blogs about anything, so I don't fully know about that.
+I might even write some blogs about anything, so I don't fully know about what I might do here.

 ## Usage